Richard Okorogheye death: Met Police failed family of missing teen

 This and other information should have been passed on sooner to the relevant team, the IOPC said.

-Findings include one in which she was told words to the effect of: "If you can't find your son, how do you expect us to?"
+Findings included one in which Ms Joel was told words to the effect of: "If you can't find your son, how do you expect us to?"

 She believed racism underpinned some of the treatment she received and that police were too slow to classify Richard as missing, the IOPC said.